 (3) An intertrack wagering licensee is solely responsible for maintaining the pari-mutuel pools on the races on which the intertrack wagering licensee conducts intertrack wagering and for making all payouts on intertrack wagers.
 Each race performance on which intertrack wagering is conducted is considered a separate race day for purposes of ss.
 562.065 and 562.08.

 However, confusion arises upon review of Section 562.11, which addresses prohibited wagering activities.

 (1) Place any wager on a race at any location except at a racetrack.

 (2) Facilitate off-track wagers or conduct an operation through which off-track wagers are transmitted to a racetrack.
 The acceptance of an intertrack wager at a racetrack that does not meet the criteria specified under s.
 562.05 (6m) (b) 2. is considered to be the acceptance of an off-track wager and the facilitation of an off-track wager.

 Despite the legal gray area, online operators continue to service the state’s residents.
 We can safely assume that these major companies wouldn’t be doing so if they were concerned that they were violating some kind of clear law or statute.

 There are no currently operating racetracks in Wisconsin.
 Those looking for the thrill of racing in person are relegated to the county fair circuit, which will occasionally feature harness racing.
 The Wisconsin Harness Horse Association oversees that and keeps an updated schedule of events online.

 Outside of that, those looking for a road trip to watch the races in-person can check out neighboring Illinois and Minnesota, both of which have a pair of operating horse racing venues.

 Off-Track Betting in Wisconsin

-Wisconsin is home to a handful of off-track betting facilities at tribal casinos:
+Wisconsin is home to two off-track betting facilities:

 721 West Canal Street